-If you have eligible expenses that are not covered by a medical, dental or vision plan or you participate in plans other than the ExxonMobil Medical Plan POS II "A" or "B" option, Aetna Select option, the ExxonMobil Dental Plan or the ExxonMobil Vision Plan, to be reimbursed you must file a completed Pre-Tax Spending Plan claim form, and:
+If you have eligible expenses that are not covered by a medical, dental, pharmacy or vision plan or you participate in plans other than the ExxonMobil Medical Plan POS II A or B option, Aetna Select option, the ExxonMobil Dental Plan or the ExxonMobil Vision Plan, to be reimbursed you must file a completed Pre-Tax Spending Plan claim form, and:

 - Documentation of the claim showing the amount the participant has paid – the documentation being either on the claim or some actual proof of out-of-pocket expense.

 Please do not use highlighter on your documentation.
 Handwritten descriptions of the expenses are not acceptable.

 Over-the-counter (OTC) purchases, both oral and topical, cannot be reimbursed regardless of whether or not they are prescribed by a physician.

 You must submit a claim form attaching appropriate receipts showing the name, address, Social Security (or taxpayer identification) number of the provider and proof of payment, as well as the period covered.
 A copy of a canceled check with a fully completed claim form is sufficient if you do not have a bill, voucher or receipt.